ARM-software/arm-trusted-firmware/docs/components/debugfs-design.rst

 The communication with the 9p layer in BL31 is made through an SMC conduit (`SMC Calling Convention`_), using a specific SiP Function Id.
 An NS shared buffer is used to pass path string parameters, or e.g. to exchange data on a read operation.
-Refer to `ARM SiP Services`_ for a description of the SMC interface.
+Refer to :ref:`ARM SiP Services <arm sip services>` for a description of the SMC interface.

 Security considerations
 -----------------------